luontola/tdd-mooc/data/1-tdd.md

 <recommended-reading>

-- [Introducing BDD](https://dannorth.net/introducing-bdd/) - about naming tests, and how replacing the word "test" with "behavior" or "specification" might help beginners in learning TDD done well
+- [Introducing BDD](https://dannorth.net/introducing-bdd/) - the original article about Behavior-Driven Development; on naming tests and how replacing the word _test_ with _behavior_ or _specification_ might help in learning what is _TDD done well_

 </recommended-reading>

 ## Is TDD testing?

-The tests written as part of TDD do help ensure a level of _basic correctness_ in the software, but it's still a _development_ technique, as what the last D of TDD stands for.
+The tests written as part of TDD do help ensure a level of _basic correctness_ in the software, but it's still a _development_ technique - that's what the last D in TDD stands for.
 The role of the tests in TDD is to support building the software, whereas the role of tests in software testing is to break the software.
 Think of scaffolding instead of a wrecking ball.

 TDD's tests can be thought of as a specification of the system's behavior, or as small examples of how the code functions.
 In the software development life cycle, the TDD mindset focuses more on requirements and design than on verification, though the verification side is also important to support refactoring and new features.